Unpaid care and domestic work

 Halimoon's mother also hopes for a better future for her children.
 "If I could have studied better they could have had a better job.
 That’s something I think about.
 I don’t have the opportunity but if I did I would give my children access to an education."

-Girls and unpaid care and domestic work
+The impact of unpaid care and domestic work on girls

-Because of gendered inequalities, stereotypes and power imbalances, women and girls are often seen as innate ‘caregivers’ and relied on for unpaid care and domestic work from a very young age.
+Due to gender inequalities, stereotypes and power imbalances, women and girls are often seen as innate ‘caregivers’ and relied on for unpaid care and domestic work from a very young age.
 This work includes tasks such as caring for younger siblings, cooking, doing most of the household chores, and collecting water or firewood.

-A Young Lives study found that girls spent more time on caring and household chores by age of 12, and that by age 19 these differences had widened further.
+Other studies have found that girls spent more time on caring and household chores by age of 12, and that by age 19 these differences had widened further.
 This means that during adolescence, a time for girls and boys to develop their ambitions and build skills for the future, girls’ future aspirations are constrained by the realities of their lives and the disproportionate burden of work they pick up at the household level.14

 Girls who spend a lot of their time on unpaid care and domestic work could miss out on education or drop out of school altogether.
 Those who go to school and still have to work at home may find that their education is affected by missing classes or being too tired to concentrate.